 Housing in Madrid

 Students in Madrid have the option to be housed in shared homestays or shared residence halls.
 Students may request roommates on the housing application form and IAU will to its best to accommodate such requests.
 All IAU housing is within convenient access of public transportation and within an approximately 40-minute commute time to the IAU Madrid Center.
 Students should expect to utilize public transportation every day.
 Note that air conditioning is not common, so it should be an expectation that this will not be available in accommodations in Spain.
+In addition, housing locations, room sizes, and ammenities may vary.

 All program participants are required to live in IAU-arranged housing.